NewTec-GmbH/lobster-doxygen/doc/detailed-design/index.rst

-.. template_python documentation master file.
+.. lobster_doxygen documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
    This file is written in ``reStructuredText`` syntax.
 Dor documentation see: